-- Definition: A property with a single tenant or multiple tenants used to conduct commercial business activities.
+- Definition: A property with single or multiple tenants used to conduct commercial business activities.
 Offices are further classified by their HVAC category.
-These are: - Naturally Ventilated: Such buildings employ windows, skylights and such other operable systems (either manually or automatically controlled), to supply and remove air from the building without any mechanically assisted ventilation.
-The natural ventilation is driven by pressure differences between one part of the building and another or between the inside and the outside.

-- Mixed Mode: Mixed mode buildings employ a hybrid approach to space conditioning that uses a combination of natural ventilation from operable windows (either manually or automatically controlled) and mechanical systems that include air distribution equipment which may also include refrigeration equipment for cooling.
-A mixedmode building uses air-conditioning only when and where it is necessary, optimising the use of natural ventilation whenever it is feasible - Mechanically Ventilated and/or Air-Conditioned: Such properties are fully sealed and controlled via a combination of components required to provide full control of temperature, humidity and air quality.
-This includes fixed, self-contained systems such as split units and centralised systems.
+These are: - Naturally Ventilated: Such buildings employ openable windows, skylights and such other openable systems (either manually or automatically controlled), to supply and remove air from the building without any mechanically assisted ventilation. - Mixed Mode: Mixed mode buildings employ a hybrid approach to space conditioning that uses a combination of natural ventilation from openable windows (either manually or automatically controlled) and mechanical systems that include air distribution equipment which may also include refrigeration equipment for cooling.
+A mixed-mode building uses air-conditioning only when and where it is necessary, optimising the use of natural ventilation whenever it is feasible - Mechanically Ventilated and/or Air-Conditioned: Such properties are fully sealed and controlled via a combination of components required to provide full control of temperature, humidity and air quality.
+This includes fixed self-contained systems such as split units and centralised systems.
 Mechanical ventilation systems that provide no mechanical cooling but serve spaces that are cooled by other means are included within this HVAC category.
 Air conditioning is often provided by Air Handling Units (AHU) connected to ductwork that supplies air to and extracts air direct from within a space.
 AHU that consist of only a fan and a heating or cooling element located within the space they serve, known as Fan Coil Units (FCU) should be included here.
-Cooling itself could be generated either within the unit itself or can be provided by connection to central chillers
+Cooling itself could be generated either within the unit itself or can be provided by connection to central chillers.

-The 'Offices Non-Air Conditioned' category includes Naturally ventilated and Mixed Mode properties and the 'Offices Air Conditioned' category includes the Mechanically Ventilated and/or Airconditioned properties.
+The 'Offices Non-AC' category includes Naturally ventilated and Mixed Mode properties and the 'Offices AC' category includes the Mechanically Ventilated and/or Airconditioned properties.

-• Floor Area: Net Lettable Area (NLA) includes all lettable or rentable space (excluding car parks) in the whole property.
-This should include all available lettable space, even if vacant.

-- Scope of Data Collection: Energy consumption relates to whole building but excludes any mixeduse elements such as retail spaces and gyms.

-Where offices include special use consumption, e.g. data centres, the consumption relating to these uses are removed from energy intensity calculations where sub-metered consumption and floor area is provided.
+- Floor Area: Net Lettable Area (NLA), all lettable or rentable space (excluding car parks) in the whole property.
+This should include all available lettable space, even if vacant. - Scope of Data Collection: Energy consumption relates to whole building but excludes any mixed-use elements such as retail spaces, gyms and data servers.
+Where offices include dealing floors, consumption relating to these floors are removed from the total consumption.
 Additionally, the following is applied when calculating the benchmarks: - Energy benchmarks are based on whole building data only.
-Buildings that submit only partial building energy consumption are excluded. - The benchmarks are based on Offices which have an average annual occupancy rate of 75% or more.
+Buildings that submit only part building energy consumption are excluded. - The benchmarks are based on offices which have an average annual occupancy rate of 75% or more.